KLIQLLC/launchgo-flutter/launchgo/docs/features/PRD_VideoCall.md

 - **Acceptance Criteria:**
   - **iOS:** Native CallKit UI appears for incoming calls (like regular phone calls)
   - **Android:** High-priority notification wakes device and shows full-screen incoming call UI
-  - Works when app is in foreground, background, or completely terminated
+  - Works when app is in background or completely terminated
+  - **IMPORTANT:** Native CallKit UI should **NOT** be displayed when app is in foreground - use custom in-app UI instead
   - Accepting call launches app (if terminated) and connects to call
+  - Accepting call via CallKit should navigate directly to video call screen WITHOUT showing in-app incoming call UI again (no double-accept)
   - Declining call notifies mentor without launching app
   - Call rings for configurable timeout (e.g., 30-60 seconds) before auto-decline